8f4e

 Endless Execution Loop

-Programs in 8f4e run inside an endless loop.
-This reflects how real time audio systems operate, where processing consists of continuously reading from and writing to audio buffers.
+Programs in 8f4e run in an endless loop.
+This reflects how real-time audio systems operate, where processing consists of continuously reading from and writing to audio buffers.

 8f4e removes this control flow boilerplate and allows programs to focus purely on signal generation and transformation.